Tennis ball: Disposal

 Each year approximately 325 million balls are produced, which contributes roughly 20000 t of waste in the form of rubber that is not easily biodegradable.
 Historically, tennis ball recycling has not existed.
-Balls from The Championships, Wimbledon are now recycled to provide field homes for the nationally threatened Eurasian harvest mouse.
+Balls from the Wimbledon Championships are now recycled to provide field homes for the nationally threatened Eurasian harvest mouse.

 In literature

-The gift of tennis balls offered to Henry in Shakespeare's Henry V is portrayed as the final insult which re-ignites the Hundred Years' War between England and France.
+The gift of tennis balls offered by the Dauphin's emissary to King Henry in William Shakespeare's Henry V (c.
+1599) is portrayed as the final insult which re-ignites the Hundred Years' War between England and France.

 John Webster also refers to tennis balls in The Duchess of Malfi.